Competitive Business Settings

 - agricultural and horticultural products, to improve the availability of new products to New Zealand’s farmers and horticulturalists and lift the productivity of both sectors

-Agricultural and horticultural products regulatory review(external link) — Ministry for Regulation - hairdressing and barbering, to remove outdated rules and thereby reduce costs of compliance in this largely small-business sector.
+- hairdressing and barbering, to remove outdated rules and thereby reduce costs of compliance in this largely small-business sector

-- Repealed so-called ‘Fair Pay Agreements’, which reduced flexibility and increased costs for employers.
+- Repealed so-called ‘Fair Pay Agreements’, which reduced flexibility and increase costs for employers.

 Underway

-- Implementing the Government’s response to the Governance and Effectiveness Review of the Commerce Commission.
+- Developing amending legislation to give effect to the Government’s response to the Governance and Effectiveness Review of the Commerce Commission.

-Have your say on the Telco Sector Review(external link) — Beehive.govt.nz - Reviewing the regulation of product labelling to allow for more innovative ways of communicating key.
+- Reviewing the regulation of product labelling to allow for more innovative ways of communicating key information.

 - Progressing amendments to the Māori Trustee Act to unlock funding and improve land productivity.

-- Engaging with financial institutions to improve Māori access to capital, including developing data collection process.
+- Engaging with financial institutions to improve Māori access to capital, including developing data collection processes.

 - Enhancing monitoring and evaluation of funds available for Māori in support of Māori economic development.